Daniel T. Jones (politician)

-Daniel Terryll Jones (August 17, 1800 – March 29, 1861) was a physician, an American politician and a U.S. Representative from New York, serving two terms in the House from 1851 to 1855.
+Daniel Terryll Jones (August 17, 1800 – March 29, 1861) was a medical doctor, an American politician and a U.S. Representative from New York, serving two terms in the House from 1851 to 1855.

 Biography

 Born in Hebron, Connecticut, Jones was the son of Daniel and Lydia White Jones.
 He received a liberal schooling, and graduated from the medical department of Yale College in 1826.
 He began the practice of his profession in Amboy, New York.

 Career

 Jones moved to Baldwinsville, New York, in 1841, where he continued to practice medicine and also served as Postmaster.
 A well-respected doctor, several prospective physicians studied with him before beginning their own practices.
 He married Eliza Lawrence in Washington D. C.

 Tenure in Congress

 Elected as a Democrat, representing New York's twenty-fourth district, to the Thirty-second and Thirty-third Congresses, Jones served from March 4, 1851, to March 3, 1855.
 He was not a candidate for renomination in 1854.